SkanderTN/EcoPartage_Front/README.md

 - **Cart / Checkout** — multi-item reservation flow.
 - **About** — mission & story.

-> These pages match the app screenshots & flows captured in the project report.

 ## 🧰 Tech Stack

 - **React 19** + **TypeScript**